To the readers of Farnam Street:

-Our first ever online product: How to Be Insanely More Productive launched (updated 2019: This is now part of the learning community).
+Our first ever online product: How to Be Insanely More Productive launched (updated 2019: This is now available free for members).
 I remember being on a train coming back from Toronto when I first put this online.
 I figured this was a good place to start as I’m often asked to talk about productivity.
 I guessed about 50 people would sign up, and I’d get some good feedback on how to deliver an online course that delivered tangible results in people’s lives.
 I was blown away by the participation levels and extremely positive feedback.
 I still get emails almost weekly from people saying how it helped them gain control of their lives and spend more time with their family.
 However, similar to the first episode of The Knowledge Project, this webinar offered first-rate content in third-tier packaging.
 I had another webinar planned for September on How to Read a Book, but I delayed the launch until I could find the right people to help re-package and re-formulate the material into something much better.

 Membership program and the economics of running an online media company.